 Sipadan.
 Three mythical syllables for divers in Asia!
-Sharks, turtles, barracudas and trevallies ...
+Sharks, turtles, swirls of barracudas and jacks...

-This small island off Borneo, in eastern Malaysia, is one of the most renowned diving spots in Southeast Asia.
-Cousteau is the first to have explored it in his time.
-Today it is a protected site that attracts divers from all over the world.
-I put it in my little top 3 staff of the best dive sites in the Indo-Pacific area, with Raja Ampat and Komodo.
+This small island located off Borneo, in East Malaysia, is one of the most famous diving spots in Southeast Asia.
+Cousteau was the first to explore it in his time.
+Today, it is a protected site, which attracts divers from all over the world.
+I place it in my personal top 3 of the best dive sites in the Indo-Pacific area, with Raja Ampat and Komodo.

 As for the neighboring islands of Mabul and Kapalai, the dives have nothing to do with the big show offered by Sipadan, but they remain very interesting for the muck-dive and the small fauna.
 What mix photo macro and wide angle with happiness ...

-New compared to my previous dives in 2006 and 2009: I have this time my Canon Eos 7D with me.
-A beautiful toy acquired in 2010, with the waterproof box that goes well to take him under water ...
+New compared to my previous dives there in 2006 and 2009: this time I have my Canon Eos 7D with me.
+A beautiful toy acquired in 2010, with the waterproof case that goes well to take it underwater ...

 I knew I was going to have fun with it... 😉

-I gave myself to my heart, question photos, with this impressive whirlpool of jacks.
-The bench is easy to see, as it usually stays at about the same spot in the shallow area near the reef.
+I had a lot of fun, as far as pictures are concerned, with this impressive swirl of trevally.
+The school is easy to observe, as it usually stays in the same place, in a shallow area, near the reef.

-It's a show I do not get tired of.
-See this mass of silvery scales split in two, regroup, stretch, reform, roll into a ball and start again is absolutely fascinating.
-I was able to photograph and film this big school of jacks on each of my trips to Sipadan, in July 2013.
-And it gave me the impression of being even bigger than in previous years... 😲
+It's a sight I never tire of.
+Seeing this mass of silver scales split in two, regroup, stretch, reform, curl up into a ball and start again is absolutely fascinating.
+I was able to photograph and film this large school of jacks on each of my trips to Sipadan in this month of July 2013.
+And it gave me the impression of being even bigger than the previous years... 😲

 Barracudas of Sipadan

-We also regularly meet a barracudas school, playing hide-and-seek in the blue or near the reef.
-The meeting is more random, however.
-Sometimes we do not find them at the site they are supposed to be, Barracuda Point...
-But sometimes they come up unexpectedly, during another dive.
-A little preview in the video below:
+We also regularly meet a school of barracudas, which plays hide-and-seek in the blue or near the reef.
+The encounter is more random, however.
+Sometimes, we do not find them at the site they are supposed to be, Barracuda Point...
+But sometimes they appear unexpectedly, during another dive.
+A small preview in the video below:

-I had the chance to meet him three times during my dives this summer.
-But there, the bench seemed to me less spectacular, less fat and less dense than the years passed ...
+I had the chance to meet it three times, during my dives this summer.
+But there, the school seemed to me less spectacular, less big and less dense than the past years...

-Would it have diminished, or is it just a part of the bench, or was I more impressionable at the time?
-Hard to say.
+Would it have diminished, or is it just part of the bench, or was I more impressionable back then?
+It's hard to say.

 An exceptional dive spot

-Anyway, in Sipadan, dives are always exceptional.
+Anyway, in Sipadan, the dives are always exceptional.
 Really.
-We take our eyes full.
-Impossible to get in the water without crossing dozens of sharks and turtles! ! !
+We take a lot of eyes.
+It is impossible to get into the water without seeing dozens of sharks and turtles!

-It's so huge that it's become a joke, and some divers pretend to be jaded at the end of the day. 😂 "Yeah, well, still sharks, it's completely overrated.
-We already saw that yesterday, no?
-And then the day before yesterday too.
+It's so huge, it's become a joke, and some divers pretend to be jaded at the end of the day. 😂 "Yeah, well, more sharks, it's completely overrated.
+We've already seen that yesterday, right?
+And the day before yesterday too.
 And all these turtles, there are really everywhere...
-It's a bit boring, we do not even pay attention ..."
+It's a bit boring, we don't even pay attention to them anymore..."

-I marvel, endlessly, heart pounding with each new immersion.
-A similar abundance of turtles and sharks, concentrated in the same place, it's magic!
+I am amazed, endlessly, with my heart beating at each new immersion.
+Such an abundance of turtles and sharks, concentrated in the same place, it's magic!

-This third trip to Sipadan delighted me.
+This third trip to Sipadan has delighted me.
 I would be ready to go back a fourth time...
 (And it will surely happen.)
-I am very pleasantly surprised to note that despite its popularity, the site has not deteriorated over the years.
-I really feel that the funds are as spectacular as when I first visited in 2006.
+I am very pleasantly surprised to see that despite its popularity, the site has not deteriorated over the years.
+I really feel that the bottoms are as spectacular as when I first went in 2006.

-This incredible underwater wealth is due to the particular geological situation of the island, as well as the measures taken to preserve the site, by limiting in particular the number of divers and visitors to 120 per day...
-A quota that seems to bear its fruits.
+This incredible underwater wealth is due to the particular geological situation of the island, as well as to the measures taken to preserve the site, by limiting the number of divers and visitors to 120 per day...
+A quota which seems to bear its fruits.